-Encoding settings determine how the Ooyala Transcoding Service encodes streams created during the transcoding process.
+Encoding settings determine how the Ooyala Transcoding Service (OTS) encodes streams created during the transcoding process.

 Content Width and Height

 The width and height specify the size of the video (in pixels).
-The Ooyala Transcoding Service maintains the aspect ratio of the source video using the width and scaling the height accordingly.
+The OTS maintains the aspect ratio of the source video using the width and scaling the height accordingly.

 If a device (such as a phone or tablet) cannot support the width of a video, it will not be play.
 Additionally, phones and tablets are often connected to the Internet through lower bandwidth connections.
 As a result, you will want to make sure your lower bit rate encodings have a smaller width.
 For example, if you created an encoding with a 1280 width and a 300kbps bit rate, it would not be able to play on an iPhone with a maximum width of 640.